 Outstanding books for young people with disabilities

-Every two years IBBY compiles an international catalogue of recently published outstanding books for young people with disabilities.
-We seek to identify well-written and illustrated books for and about young people with different abilities, presented with dignity, emphasizing the person rather than the disability itself.
+IBBY compiles a biennial international catalogue of recently published outstanding books for young people with disabilities.
+This identifies well-written and illustrated books for and about young people with different abilities, presented with dignity, emphasizing the person rather than the disability itself.

-IBBY UK has selected 23 recently published books to put forward for IBBY’s international list of Outstanding Books for Young People with Disabilities 2017.
+IBBY UK selected 23 books to put forward for consideration.

 The selection was made by a panel of Clive Barnes, Becky Butler, Suzanne Curley and Carol Thompson, advised by inclusion consultant Alex Strick.
 The nominations include books specifically published or thought suitable for children with disabilities and books which feature disabled characters.

-This is the largest number of titles ever put forward by IBBY UK for this list and reflects the growing number of published books which feature disabled children and young people as protagonists or major characters.
-They were selected from a preliminary list over twice as long and include Jacqueline Wilson’s updating of the Susan Coolidge classic, What Katy Did, Sarah Crossan’s Carnegie winning title One, Julia Donaldson’s What the Jackdaw Saw, and Cece Bell’s autobiographical novel El Deafo.
+This is the largest number of titles ever put forward by IBBY UK for this list and reflects the growing number of published books featuring disabled children and young people as protagonists or major characters.
+They were selected from a preliminary list over twice as long and include Jacqueline Wilson’s updating of the Susan Coolidge classic What Katy Did, Sarah Crossan’s Carnegie-winning title One, Julia Donaldson’s What the Jackdaw Saw, and Cece Bell’s autobiographical novel El Deafo.

 An exhibition of the books on the 2015 international list toured several venues in the UK during 2016, visiting The Story Museum, Oxford; The Hive, Worcester; Seven Stories, Newcastle; and Brighton University School of Education.
-It is planned to tour the 2017 international collection in the UK in 2018.
+The 2017 international collection is planned to tour across the UK in 2018.

 A tour of the 23 IBBY UK nominated books is also planned.
-If you are interested in borrowing these collections, please contact IBBY UK email@example.com.
+If you are interested in borrowing these collections, please contact us.

 The International Board on Books for Young People is a unique international alliance of everyone interested in children’s literature: academics, librarians, writers, illustrators, publishers, teachers, literacy workers, booksellers, parents and others.